SoftUni-Internal/interactive-content/EN/06-State-Management/01-HTTP-Cookies.md

 Third party cookies are set from a site different from the currently visited one.

-For example, developers can embed a "Tweet" button in a blog, allowing Twitter to store a cookie on your browser.
+For example, developers can embed a "**Tweet**" button in a blog, allowing Twitter to store a cookie on your browser.

-This cookie will then be sent with each subsequent request, allowing for customised advertising and interest tracking.
+This cookie will then be sent with each subsequent request, allowing for customised advertising and interest **tracking**.

+Such cookies are typically hosted by ad servers and social media sites.

+They allow for **retracking** prospective customers as they browse through different sites.

-Year-over-year, Internet users become more aware of these privacy abuses.
+Year-over-year, Internet users become more aware of these **privacy** abuses.

 Many modern web browsers allow the option to "Opt-Out" of third party cookies.